reshashettyy/Profected/README.md

 - Users can create a new account by providing their first name, last name, email, password, and confirming their password.
 - Includes a dropdown to select the user type (student or professional).
 - Passwords are checked for a match before the account is created.
-- Upon successful account creation, the user data is stored in Firebase Firestore, and the user is redirected to the homepage ('/').
+- Upon successful account creation, the user data is stored in Firebase Firestore, and the user is redirected to the homepage.
 - Error handling for sign-up failures, displaying an error message in the console.
 - Uses Firebase Authentication for handling user authentication.
 - Utilizes Firebase Firestore for storing user data upon account creation.